Fr3shDev/Fr3shDev/README.md

 - 👯 I’m looking to collaborate on projects as a backend developer remotely.
 - 🤔 I’m looking for help with integrating laravel with mongodb and making it work.
 - 💬 Ask me about anything that concerns PHP or Laravel and I'll be happy to help.
-- ⚡ Fun fact: I am hell-bent on skilling up and with time I can learn anything😁.
+- ⚡ Fun fact: I am hell-bent on skilling up and with time I can learn anything.

 - 📫 How to reach me **weno.ndum@ubuea.cm**